bitcomposer/moleculer-aws-s3/README.md

 # AWS S3 Service for the Moleculer framework [![NPM version](https://img.shields.io/npm/v/@bitcomposer/moleculer-aws-s3.svg)](https://www.npmjs.com/package/@bitcomposer/moleculer-aws-s3)

-An aws s3 sdk wrapper as a service for the moleculer framework
+An aws s3 sdk wrapper as a service for the moleculer framework.
+The project is based on the moleculer-minio project and is intended as a drop in replacement if you feel the need to use version 3 of the aws s3 sdk.

 ## Features